-Connecticut’s legislative session expires on May 9, so that’s the deadline to move on iGaming this year.
-It doesn’t seem like much of a window, but there’s an underlying sense of urgency among stakeholders.
-Discussions surrounding other forms of gaming are still actively underway.
+Connecticut’s legislative session expired on May 9, so the deadline to move on iGaming has passed for the year.
+Discussions surrounding other forms of gaming, such as sports betting, are still actively underway behind the scenes.

 Both issues are secondary to the proposed East Windsor project, though.
 Until that complicated situation is settled, any gambling proposals are unlikely to move forward.

 State attorney general George Jepsen issued an opinion on how some forms of gambling expansion might impact tribal agreements.

 A preliminary rundown of the top five online gambling candidates for 2019: Connecticut, Illinois, Michigan, New York, and West Virginia.